 If you’re looking to get into freestyle, check out the BoobyTrap, which is a freestyle session at the bottom quarter of the Chill Factore slope where you can learn the basics in freestyle and you can also get to hone your skills for the more advanced shredder!

 If you’re already an accomplished freestyle shredder, check out the Terrain Challenges page to see when the freestyle features are available to hit!

-Snowboarding and skiing have some unwritten rules for making the sport more fun for everybody.
-We think they're common sense, but sometimes it's worth spelling them out so we can all get the most from our time on the slope.
+Snowboarding and skiing have some rules dictated by FIS who are the Fédération Internationale de Ski, also known as the International Ski Federation.
+There are also some unwritten rules for making the sport more fun for everybody.
+We think they’re common sense, but sometimes it’s worth spelling them out so we can all get the most from our time on the slope.